Raleigh Comprehensive Estate Planning Lawyer Helping Families Prepare For the Future

 Credit Shelter & Other Complex Revocable Trusts

 Establishing a credit shelter trust allows certain individuals to minimize or completely avoid estate taxes imposed on assets passed on to heirs.
-Many people don’t consider credit shelter trusts because they assume that they are only for high net worth individuals.
-It’s true that high net worth individuals often take advantage of these trusts, but that does not mean that others can’t benefit from a credit shelter trust as well.
+Many people don’t consider credit shelter trusts because they assume that they are only for high-net-worth individuals.
+It’s true that high-net-worth individuals often take advantage of these trusts, but that does not mean that others can’t benefit from a credit shelter trust as well.
 You should explore all of your options, including credit shelter trusts, with the help of an estate planning attorney at NC Planning.

 What Are Irrevocable Life Insurance Trusts?